 The “brain” of the solar power system, the charge controller regulates the voltage from the solar panels to prevent the battery from being overcharged, and in the case of a wet cell battery, boiled dry.
 Unlike solar panels, which are sized by watt, charge controllers are sized by amps with higher amperage models generally costing more.
 While charge controller features vary by make and manufacturer, there are two primary types of charge controllers used in the RV industry today: Pulse Width Modulation and Maximum Point Power Tracking.

 Pulse Width Modulation (PWM): A simple, yet time-tested and proven design, the PWM charge controller works by sending a series of short, variable duty cycle charging pulses to the battery--like a very rapid “on-off” switch.
 The controller constantly checks the state of the battery and automatically adjusts how long the charging pulses will be to the battery.
-When the battery is fully charged the duty cycle almost falls to zero or "off" nearly 99% of the time.
-Conversely, when the battery is fully discharged, the pulses of the battery stay "on" nearly 99% of the time.
+When the battery is fully charged the duty cycle almost falls to zero or "off" nearly 99 percent of the time.
+Conversely, when the battery is fully discharged, the pulses of the battery stay "on" nearly 99 percent of the time.

 Strengths of the PWM charge controller design include the fact that it is built on a time-tested and proven technology, is inexpensive--a single unit capable of handling 25 amps can be purchased for less than $100--and is durable.
 The PWM charge controller comes in various sizes up to 60 amps and can be used in all but the largest systems found in an RV (to give you an idea how large a 60 amp system is, a single 120 watt solar panel produces about 6.5 amps).